CogComNeuroSci/COMPASS/ReadMe.md

 After computing power on multiple combinations of npp and ntrials, you can get a power heatmap to choose the optimal design of your research.

 HOW TO DO:
-  1. Specify the following variables of results in plot.py
+  1. Specify the following variables of results in plot.py :

-    ResultPath： string, the path you gather results of power analysis
+    ResultPath：string, the path you gather results of power analysis
     DDM_id: string, correspond to the model in the input file, e.g., "ddm"
     tau: float, correspond to the tau in the input file
     nreps: integer 𝜖 [1, +∞] Number of repetitions that will be conducted to estimate the power